Enternix/Joomla-Uploader/README.md

 ## Why Joomla Uploader

 *joomla-uploader* could be useful for static "one-person"-websites: One person has a website as a local joomla-installation.
 He wants to upload the installation to a remote server.
 And when changing the local website, the remote server should be updated, without long synchronizing operations.
 But this means, that the website will be static: visitors could publish comments, but after running *joomla-uploader* all comments will be lost, because the database will be completely removed and substituded by the local database.

+## How to use

+* *joomla-uploader.sh* is a bash-script for linux.

+* Dependencies:

+    * curl
+    * mawk
+    * mysql-client
+    * sed
+    * unzip
+    * zip
+    * zipmerge

+* You have to choose the same password for both the remote and the local database!

+* You have to edit the first lines of *joomla-uploader.sh*:

+    * homepage: Your homepage-address without subdirectories.

+    * ftp_user: Your username, which you are using for FTP-access.

+    * ftp_server: The address of your FTP-server including *ftp://* .

+    * local_root: The place of your local Joomla!-installation (usually */var/www/* ).

+    * remote_root: The subdirectory on your homepage for your Joomla!-website (usually */* ).

+    * mysql_username_remote: Your username, to access the database on the remote server.

+    * mysql_database_remote: The name of your database on the remote server.